zotonic/zotonic/doc/manuals/site-anatomy.rst

 The following options can be configured:

 ``{hostname, "127.0.0.1:8000"}``
-  This config key specifies the hostname+port part of the site's URL, to determine to which site an incoming request belongs to (since they all come in on the same port).
+  This config key specifies the hostname+port part of the site’s URL, to determine to which site an incoming request belongs to (since they all come in on the same port).